dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/13-transact-delete/index.md

   })
 ```

-You can use the `DeleteTransactionOptions` type to explicitely type an object as a `DeleteTransaction` options:
+You can use the `DeleteTransactionOptions` type to explicitly type an object as a `DeleteTransaction` options object:

 ```ts
 import type { DeleteTransactionOptions } from 'dynamodb-toolbox/entity/actions/transactDelete'